 Operating Clauses in Lender Contracts

-We do not envisage the loan agreements or lender terms to which you are party to, to be affected by the need to initiate our orderly WDP.
+We do not envisage that the loan agreements or lender terms to which you are party to would be affected by the need to initiate our WDP.

 We may assign our interest in the loans to a servicing agent if required, and borrowers will still be obliged to repay their loans to you under the original terms of their contracts.